Clinical Trial Lay Summaries

 What we offer

 You may just be setting up your approach to writing lay summaries or already have drafts in the pipeline.
 We can help whatever stage you may be at and create a project that is bespoke to you.
-Your dedicated Project Manager will work with you every step of the way.
-Our services include:

 - Writing a lay summary from a clinical study report synopsis